Lumion and Twinmotion are two of the top architectural rendering tools on the market.

 Before subscribing to a paid plan, you can test both renderers for free—Lumion offers a 14-day trial, and Twinmotion a 30-day trial.

-After the trial period, Lumion's subscription prices range from $790 to $1,575 a year.
+After the trial period, Lumion's prices range from $790 to $1,575 a year.
 The higher pricing tier offers more assets, as well as more rendering and atmospheric effects.

 While Twinmotion is a more affordable Lumion alternative, the downside of both tools' pricing models is that you have to commit to an annual subscription.
 If you prefer a flexible monthly plan, MyArchitectAI offers an affordable $29/month subscription.